Regularized Principal Component Analysis for Spatial Data: Numerical Examples

-As in the one-dimensional experiment, we considered three pairs of $(\lambda_1,\lambda_2)\in\{(9,0),(1,0),(9,4)\}$, and applied the proposed SpatPCA with three values of $K\in\{1,2,5\}$.
-We used 5-fold CV of \eqref{eq:cv} to select among the same 11 values of $\tau_1$ and $31$ values of $\tau_2$.
-Similarly, we used 5-fold CV of \eqref{eq:cv.gamma} to select among the same 11 values of $\gamma$.
+{We considered three pairs of $(\lambda_1,\lambda_2)\in\{(9,0),(1,0),(9,4)\}$, and applied the proposed SpatPCA {with $K\in\{1,2,5\}$ and $\hat{K}$ selected from (\ref{eq:khat})}.
+As in the one-dimensional experiment, we used 5-fold CV of \eqref{eq:cv} and a two-step procedure to select among the same 11 values of $\tau_1$ and $31$ values of $\tau_2$.
+Similarly, we used 5-fold CV of \eqref{eq:cv.gamma} to select among the same 11 values of $\gamma$ for covariance function estimation.}

-Figure~\ref{fig:est_d2} shows the estimates of $\phi_1(\cdot)$ and $\phi_2(\cdot)$ from the four methods for various cases based on a randomly generated dataset.
-The performance of the four methods in terms of the loss functions \eqref{eq:loss_sim} and \eqref{eq:loss2_sim} is summarized in Figure~\ref{fig:box_d2_loss1} and Figure~\ref{fig:box_d2} respectively.
+{Figure~\ref{fig:est_d2} shows the estimates of $\phi_1(\cdot)$ and $\phi_2(\cdot)$ obtained from the four methods for various cases based on a randomly generated dataset.
+The performance of the four methods in terms of the loss functions \eqref{eq:loss_sim} and \eqref{eq:loss2_sim} is summarized in Figure~\ref{fig:box_d2_loss1} and Figure~\ref{fig:box_d2}, respectively, based on 50 simulation replicates.
 Similarly to the one-dimensional examples, SpatPCA performs significantly better than all the other methods in all cases.
+For $(\lambda_1,\lambda_2)=(9,0)$, the average computation time for SpatPCA (including selection of $\lambda_1$ and $\lambda_2$ using 5-fold CV) with $K=1,2,5$ are $3.105$, $4.242$ and $16.160$ seconds, respectively, using the R package ``SpatPCA" implemented on an iMac PC with a 3.2GHz Intel Core i5 CPU and a 64GB RAM.
+While SpatPCA is slower than PCA (requiring only $0.267$ seconds), it is reasonably fast and provides much improved results. }